 COST OF PRODUCTION

-Rising production costs and competition among traders exerts pressure on market prices and therefore farmers’ wages.
+Rising production costs and competition among traders exert pressure on market prices and therefore farmers’ wages.

 WHAT ARE HIDDEN COSTS?

 Hidden costs, also called external costs, are costs not included in the price you pay for a product.

 But even though external costs are not included in the price of a product they still have to be paid by someone.
 These external costs usually fall on producers, workers, and their communities.
 Currently, banana production has negative effects on the environment and society.
 This causes so-called external environmental and social costs that until now have been unknown and not captured in prices.

 Did you know that when you add up all the external costs of banana production that amounts to $6.70 per box of bananas?
 The most material social costs are insufficient wages and social security for workers and insufficient income for small producers.
 The most material environmental costs are land occupation, water depletion and climate change.

 Fairtrade Canada’s mission is to empower banana farmers and workers, and consumers who buy Fairtrade bananas play a key part – the higher the sales of Fairtrade bananas in Canada, the more the benefits for producers accrue.